sheimo/nmapcli/README.md

 Update 8/7/2014

-I'm going to start putting thses into different categories such as Zenmap templates, firewall scans, script scans etc.  Email me if you have any creative scans to add.
+I'm going to start putting these into different categories such as Zenmap templates, firewall scans, script scans etc.  Email me if you have any creative scans to add.

 Thanks